talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

 ==============

-By default, Talkable runs campaigns on `www.talkable.com` domain and sends emails from `@p2p.talkable.com` or `@offers.talkable.com`.
+By default, Talkable runs campaigns on `www.talkable.com` domain and sends emails from `@p2p.talkable.com` (advocate share emails) or `@offers.talkable.com` (other emails, e.g. reward notifications).
 That can be changed by configuring a custom web and/or email domain so that links and emails appear to be pointing to the store itself (e.g `@share.your-shop.com`).

 How to set up a custom domain